 - Enhance accountability and stewardship for the six capitals (financial, manufactured, intellectual, human, social and relationship, and natural).

-We see value creation as a form of return.
-This takes on many forms, including more resilient business operations, stronger competitive positioning, improved social, economic and environmental outcomes, well-managed risk, and enhanced societal well-being.
-The value creation is governed and generated by Allstaters across the enterprise.
+Value creation is governed and generated by Allstate employees.
+The return on value creation manifests in many forms, including more resilient business operations, stronger competitive positioning, improved social, economic and environmental outcomes, well-managed risk, and enhanced societal well-being.

 Governance of sustainability

 Allstate has strong corporate governance guided by three primary principles: dialogue, transparency and responsiveness.
-The Board has enhanced governance policies over time to align with best practices and serve the interests of stockholders.
+The Board’s enhanced governance policies align with best practices and serve the interests of stockholders.
 Allstate’s stockholder engagement program is integral to the Board’s oversight and decision-making process and informs important practices and policies in our strategy, compensation and ESG programs.
 As a result, the Board reviewed Allstate’s ESG investing strategy, including $7.5 billion in responsible investments as of year-end 2022, and expansion of carbon transition investment capabilities.
 In 2022, Allstate engaged with stockholders holding approximately 36% of outstanding shares.
-For in-depth information about governance practices, please see our 2022 Proxy Statement.
+For in-depth information about our governance practices, please see our 2023 Proxy Statement.

 Our Board of Directors and CEO are responsible for the overall performance of Allstate, including sustainability.
-Sustainability is managed across the business by the following groups: Enterprise Risk and Return Council, Responsible Investing Committee, The ESG Steering Committee (formerly the Sustainability Council), the Inclusive Diversity and Equity team, and the Sustainability team.
+Sustainability is managed across the business by the following groups: Enterprise Risk and Return Council (ERRC), Responsible Investing Committee, the ESG Steering Committee, the Inclusive Diversity & Equity team, and the Sustainability team.

-Allstate has maintained an ESG Steering Committee (formerly the Sustainability Council) since 2007.
-The cross-functional committee includes individuals from strategy, finance, financial products, technology, marketing, innovation and corporate brand, enterprise risk and return management, human resources, legal, investments, Property-Liability, and protection products and services.
-Allstate’s senior vice president of corporate strategy and senior vice president of corporate law co-chair the committee, which meets monthly, and updates senior executives.
-With 12 members including 2 Committee Chairs, representing more than 10 business functions, the committee supports Allstate’s commitment to the environment, health and safety, corporate social responsibility, human capital management, corporate governance, sustainability and other public policy matters.
+Allstate has maintained its cross-functional ESG Steering Committee since 2007.
+It includes experts from Strategy, Finance, Financial Products, Enterprise Solutions, Corporate Brand, Enterprise Risk and Return Management, Human Resources, Legal, Investments, Property-Liability, and Protection Products and Services.
+Allstate’s senior vice president of corporate strategy and senior vice president of corporate law co-chair the committee, which meets monthly and updates senior executives regularly.
+With 12 members, including the two committee chairs, representing 11 business functions as of Dec.
+31, 2022, the committee supports Allstate’s commitment to the environment, health and safety, corporate social responsibility, human capital management, corporate governance, sustainability and other public policy matters.
 The Sustainability team reports monthly to the ESG Steering Committee and the Board of Directors is provided with regular updates.

 What’s in this report?